 September is the time for apples!
 A trip to an apple orchard is a New England tradition for all ages, and whether you chose to pick your own or purchase a peck of pre-picked apples, visiting a local orchard for the sights, smells, and produce is always worth the trip.

-Apples come in a variety of species and flavors to satisfy most everyone’s palate.
-From crisp and tart to mild and firm, apples are a versatile and healthy snack that may be enjoyed freshly picked from the tree, peeled, made into apple sauce, apple pie, apple crisp, apple butter, apple salad (such as Waldorf salad) or apple juice and cider.
+Here in New England, apples come in a variety of species and flavors to satisfy most everyone’s palate.
+From crisp and tart to mild and firm, apples are a versatile and healthy snack that may be enjoyed freshly picked from the tree, peeled, made into apple sauce, apple pie, apple crisp, apple butter, apple salad (such as Waldorf salad), or apple juice and cider.
 Apple recipes are endless, and this is the best time of year to try out, experiment with, and enjoy this very plentiful New England fruit.

 New England Apple Facts and Tips:

 1. There are over 40 different apple species grown in New England

 2. Once an apple tree is grafted and/or established it may take up to four years to produce fruit.

 3. Most apple trees reach their peak production point at approximately 10-12 years.

 4. Apple trees can live for 100 years or longer.

 5. Orchards typically keep an apple tree for 20-30 years.

 6. Apple trees should be pruned in the early spring.